rsr2425/AIE5-DeployPythonicRAG/README.md

 #### ❓ QUESTION #2:

 Why are we using User Session here?
 What about Python makes us need to use this?
 Why not just store everything in a global variable?

+#### ✅ Answer #2:

+We're using User Session here because we want to be able to maintain state between chat sessions.
+This way we can maintain data unique to each user chatting with the application, without accidentally leaking (potentially private data) to other users.

 ### On Message